Policy last updated

 EAL program funding for mainstream schools

 The EAL program funding for primary and secondary schools in the Student Resource Package (SRP) consists primarily of EAL Index funding (Levels 1 to 5) and is provided to schools that meet a pre-determined threshold.
-Schools that experience a significant increase to their EAL student profile during the school year which takes them beyond that threshold are also eligible for EAL Contingency funding.
+Schools that experience a significant increase in their EAL student profile during the school year which takes them beyond that threshold are also eligible for EAL Contingency funding.
 Refer to EAL Contingency (Reference 27).

 EAL Index funding (Levels 1 to 5)